Guest appearance: Classical performance arts and contemporary music

-TV series
+TV series and video games

 In a TV series, a guest star is an actor who appears in one or a few episodes (sometimes a story arc).
 In some cases a guest star may play an important recurring character and may appear many times in a series, despite not being a member of the main cast; they may ultimately be asked to join the main cast if their role continues.
 The title special guest star is typically used in television for a celebrity guest, but it is also occasionally used for a regular cast member—usually for an actor or actress who is featured heavily but joined the show after the rest of the cast was signed.
-The first regular cast member in a TV series to be credited as special guest star was Jonathan Harris in Lost in Space.

-In a nonfiction television show, a guest star is a guest on the show who is a celebrity or other noteworthy interviewee or commentator.